-Thu, July 15, 2021: Wildcrafting Edible & Medicinal Plants including hands-on harvesting, cooking of wild edible plants around Blue Skye Farm, and making herbal salves and tinctures.
+Fri, July 8, 2021: Wild Foods Foraging & Herbal Medicine Making including hands-on harvesting and cooking of wild edible plants around Blue Skye Farm, plus making herbal salves and tinctures.

-In-Person Participation: Email us to be put on the priority reservation list.
+Email us to be put on the reservation list, with priority to those who attend two or more workshops.
 In-person workshops run from 9:30-3:30 with time afterwards for hands-on help.
 Cost is $95 for one workshop/person, and $90 for each additional workshop and/or friend/family member registering together.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.